-In this proposal, an alternative architecture is proposed for co-existence of DMVR and BDOF wherein the optical flow vectors are solved using the same interpolation performed for DMVR.
+In this proposal, two alternative architectures are proposed for better co-existence of DMVR and BDOF.
+In the first architecture, the optical flow vectors are solved using the same interpolation performed for DMVR.
 However, the final correction is applied using these computed optical flow vectors and the gradients computed from final MC samples, with only the non-available boundary sample gradients coming from the interpolated samples used for refinement.
 This improves concurrency between flow computation and final MC and in conjunction with DMVR improvements suggested in JVET-M0148 can improve the overall timing for bi-prediction involving both DMVR and BDOF.
 However, this new architecture needs to forego the error surface based sub-pixel delta-MV for performing the final MC for luma.
-With flow vector calculations using slightly different interpolated samples, this method results in a 0.15% drop in BDRATE, implying that the combination of DMVR and BDOF still offer an average BDRATE gain of -2.15%, -1.50%, -1.62% over VTM3.0.
-This proposal also mandates a normative sub-PU size at which BDOF applies boundary sample and sample gradient handling is performed even when a CU does not perform DMVR in order to keep the internal memory needs and MC compute needs at the same level as with the case when BDOF is applied to CUs that employ DMVR.
+With flow vector calculations using slightly different interpolated samples, this method results in a 0.13% drop in BDRATE, implying that the combination of DMVR and BDOF still offer an average BDRATE gain of -2.17%, -1.56%, -1.67% over VTM3.0 minus BDOF.
+In the second architecture, in order to fit both DMVR and BDOF in a row-level pipeline with DCTIF based interpolation and fit it all in a single sub-PU pipeline slot, BDOF determines the optical flow vectors for a sub-PU without depending on the delta-MV from DMVR.
+A decision is made between DMVR vs. BDOF for luma inter prediction and a gradient based correction applied according to this decision.
+This architecture results in an average BDRATE gain of -0.66%, -0.95%, -1.09% over VTM3.0.

 Introduction